nic-dgl104-winter-2022/class-textbook/ch2/FP&PP/README.md

  ### flatmap() and flat()
  <p align='center'><img src = 'https://cdn.discordapp.com/attachments/910117718924099594/948956015234256966/unknown.png' width = "400"></p>
+ <p align = "center"> Image from <a href="https://download.eclipse.org/microprofile/microprofile-reactive-streams-operators-1.0/apidocs/org/eclipse/microprofile/reactive/streams/operators/PublisherBuilder.html">Eclipse.org</a></p>

- The flapmap() method is actually a combination of two other methods-- as the name would imply, flat() and map().
+ The flatmap() method is actually a combination of two other methods-- as the name would imply, flat() and map().
 Before touching on flatmap(), we should first cover what flat() itself does.

  Like we were able to do with the reduce() method, flat()'s exclusive roll is to create a new array from all of the values of arrays that may be nested within other arrays.
 In the following example:
  ```javascript